 3.)
 Do you have the knowledge and experience necessary to successfully navigate the complicated financial planning and tax world to achieve my financial goals?

-Taylor Schulte has taken the rigorous steps required to become a CERTIFIED FINANCIAL PLANNER™ Professional.
-Each year he studies more than 5,000 pages of financial text and is mentored by the country’s top minds in financial, legal, and tax planning.
+Partners of the firm, Taylor Schulte and Tyler Aubrey have taken the rigorous steps required to become CERTIFIED FINANCIAL PLANNER™ Professionals.
+Each year they study more than 5,000 pages of financial text and are mentored by the country’s top minds in financial, legal, and tax planning.

-In addition, Taylor is supported by Tyler Aubrey who is also a CERTIFIED FINANCIAL PLANNER™ Professional, and Karen Jackson who is an operational expert making sure nothing falls through the cracks.
+In addition, the team is supported by Karen Jackson who is an operational expert who is dedicated to making sure nothing falls through the cracks.